 Step one – Cut the plums in half, remove the stones and cut off any bruises.
-Cut each half into abut 8 pieces.
-Put all the fruit in a bowl, and add the sugar.
+Cut each half into about 8 pieces.

 If you have a glut of plums to use, but no time to make jam, you can freeze them at this point.
 Just make a note of the weight of plums and sugar used.

-Step four – Once the sugar has dissolved, heat the mixture quickly to a rolling boil.
+Step Five – Once the sugar has dissolved, heat the mixture quickly to a rolling boil.
 Then start testing to see if will set.
 (See below for more information on this.)